Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Cross-Disciplinary Engagement with Social Determinants

-We provide a high-level summary of discussions on social determinants from related disciplines, including political philosophy, economics and sociology, and healthcare.
+In this subsection, we provide a high-level summary of discussions on social determinants from related disciplines of algorithmic fairness, including political philosophy, economics and sociology, and healthcare.

-\paragraph{Political Philosophy} In political philosophy, researchers have proposed to shift from a focus on distributive patterns to procedural issues of participation in deliberation and decision-making, and to consider structural injustices that arise from individuals' relations to contextual environments and social institutions \citep{blau1977inequality,giddens1979central,bourdieu1984distinction,young1990justice,young2006responsibility,young2008structural}.
+\paragraph{\textbf{Political Philosophy}} In political philosophy, researchers have proposed to shift from a focus on distributive patterns to procedural issues of participation in deliberation and decision-making, and to consider structural injustices that arise from individuals' relations to contextual environments and social institutions \citep{blau1977inequality,giddens1979central,bourdieu1984distinction,young1990justice,young2006responsibility,young2008structural}.
 Recent works in algorithmic fairness have urged a shift beyond the localized concerns of distributive justice, advocating for the need to investigate structural injustice \citep{kasirzadeh2022algorithmic}, and to explicitly incorporate procedural inquires into fairness assessments \citep{grgic2018beyond,zimmermann2022proceed,tang2024procedural}.
-However, despite growing recognition of the relevance of structural injustice and social determinants, they remain insufficiently examined in the algorithmic fairness literature.
-In particular, the insights from political philosophy concerning structural injustice have not been integrated to the same extent as those related to distributive justice \citep{rawls1971theory,rawls2001justice}.
-While political philosophy provides the theoretical foundation for understanding structural injustice, economics and sociology offer quantitative indices to measure these concepts.